 At the primary level, we follow the district dress code for students.
 Our dress code states fingertip length shorts/skirts, 3 inch straps for tops, appropriate shoes, and appropriate sayings for any t-shirts.
 Make-up is not allowed.
 We also believe parents should consider weather conditions.
-We prohibit the wearing of anything so distracting that it has a negative effect on students' concentration and learning in the classroom. (ie: tattoos, face paint, unnatural hair color, etc)
+We prohibit the wearing of anything so distracting that it has a negative effect on students' concentration and learning in the classroom. (ie: tattoos, face paint, etc.)